-While feminist scholarship is often used as a tool for unmasking unequal power relations (a critique-based approach), it can also be used for the creation of new justice-oriented approaches.
-When connected to design and making processes, feminist thinking can be a tool for what Shaowen Bardzell (2011, p.
-1308) characterizes as a "generative contribution."
 For this chapter, we draw specifically on prior work (D'Ignazio and Klein, 2016) that connects feminist theory to the design of data visualizations.
 Our goal is to demonstrate the relevance of feminist concerns with gender, social difference and power in relationship to the teaching and learning of data visualization.
 Data visualization is often taught with the idea that data are interchangeable, neutral, and objective; visualizations are methods for depicting those data; and the right method of depiction can be found by understanding the basics of human visual perception and cognition – which is imagined to be universally the same across contexts, culture and history (Kennedy et al., 2016b).
-Instead, a feminist starting point to data visualization literacy seeks to zoom out and set up different terms to begin the conversation.
-We wish to craft an alternate starting point that acknowledges the social and political context in which data are collected and communicated, cultivate self-efficacy in women and other marginalized groups to work with data and visualization, and focus learners' attention on what happens in the world as a result of an act of data communication.
+Instead, we wish to craft an alternate starting point that acknowledges the social and political context in which data are collected and communicated, cultivate self-efficacy in women, people of color and other marginalized groups to work with data and visualization, and focus learners' attention on what happens in the world as a result of an act of data communication.

 The editors of this volume ask, "What does literacy mean when it comes to data visualization?
 How can visual-numeric literacy be enhanced?"
 We assert that because visualizations are outputs of a process, visual-numeric literacy is part of a larger process of data literacy, which itself draws on other approaches such as statistical literacy, numeracy and critical information literacy.
-In earlier work, we proposed this working definition of data literacy:

-"For our purposes, data literacy includes the ability to read, work with, analyze and argue with data as part of a larger inquiry process.
-Reading data involves understanding what data is, and what aspects of the world it represents.
-Working with data involves acquiring, cleaning, and managing it.
-Analyzing data involves filtering, sorting, aggregating, comparing, and performing other such analytic operations on it.
-Arguing with data involves using data to support a larger narrative intended to communicate some message to a particular audience."
+In earlier work, we proposed that data literacy "includes the ability to read, work with, analyze and argue with data as part of a larger inquiry process" (D'Ignazio and Bhargava 2016).

-– D'Ignazio & Bhargava 2016

 While this definition makes it sound like it is an individual ability, integrating feminist thinking opens up questions as to the nature of literacy itself.
 Is data literacy a set of autonomous skills acquired by an individual?
 Or, following bell books' notion of an "open learning community" (1994) and proponents of new literacy studies (Street, 1994), is data literacy a set of social practices, learned and practiced in and through a social context such as an organization or community?
 Or, following feminist computer scientist Lynette Kvasny (2006), is teaching about data a site of ideological transmission, a place where, if we are not careful, we risk reinscribing structural oppression?
 From our teaching practices we would answer these questions "yes" and "yes" and "yes".